openaustralia/planningalerts/doc/principles.md

+# PlanningAlerts Design Principles

 Through the years of building and improving PlanningAlerts, we've learned the hard way what works and what doesn't work.
 We've distilled what we've learned into these principles.

 We hope they can guide you as you design and develop PlanningAlerts.

+## The Why

+Everything starts with a vision for a society and community where people are empowered and involved in decision making at all levels.
+They feel connected to and able to influence the direction that everyone is taking.

+## The How

 * Do less
-* Starting with a vision for a society and community where people are empowered and involved in decision making at all levels.
-They feel connected to and able to influence the direction that everyone is taking.
 * Do small things quickly.
 Test.
 Experiment.
 Iterate.
 * Talk to people.
 Answer your own support email.
-* Implement features only that will broadly work everywhere.
+* Implement features only that will broadly work in all planning authorities.
 However, make almost everything optional, to deal with real-world differences.
 * Design for the process as it should be, not as it is.
 * Work hard to simplify the underlying bureaucratic complexity but don't bury it.
 * Give people actionable information and don't restrict their actions.
 * Design for everyone.
-* Assume people are smart (intelligent) and busy.
+* Assume people are smart and busy.
 Respect them.
 Don't talk down to them.
 Value their time.
-* Moral compass - be guided by your sense of right and wrong, not as much by the details of what a law says.
+* Keep your moral compass close.
+Be guided by your sense of right and wrong, not as much by the details of what a law says.
 * Any commercial work or work with government needs to align to an existing public benefit.
 We cannot let commercial work take us away from our core